googleapis/google-cloud-dotnet/docs/devsite-help/platforms.md

-Additionally, the authentication model for the services is intended primarily for end user access to user-owned resources (such as calendars or documents), or for access based on Google Cloud Platform projects.
+Additionally, the authentication model for the services is intended primarily for end user access to user-owned resources (such as calendars or documents), or for access based on Google Cloud projects.
 The latter adds challenges to accessing general Google services such as Cloud Speech-to-Text from user-owned devices.

 For Unity users, we recommend consulting the [Firebase Unity documentation](https://firebase.google.com/docs/unity/setup) to see